roobert/roobert.github.io/_posts/2015-11-09-Sensu-What.md

 ## What!

-I first tried Sensu at my last job roughly 2 years ago and loved it.
-After years of Nagios (yes, every distribution of) and the occasional flirtation with Zabbix (I want something different but oh god no), Sensu came along and offered a fresh perspective.
+I first tried Sensu at my last job roughly 2 years ago and really enjoyed it.
+After years of various distributions of Nagios and occasionally trying alternatives such as Zabbix, Sensu came along and offered a fresh perspective.

 After a couple of weeks running Sensu in parallel with Nagios I was convinced.
 It wasn't until starting my current job that I really got my hands dirty with Sensu, this blog post is about what I've learnt over the last year.